-9.1.2 Inspection and maintenance program.
+9.1.2 Examination and inspection program.

-The owner of the pipeline system establishes the inspection procedure and the maintenance program of the pipeline where frequency and extent of inspections and maintenance are described, including the extent of the initial, periodical, special inspections and their procedures (external and/or in-line inspections).
-It is recommended to harmonize the owner's system of inspections and maintenance with the Register survey system (refer to 1.4).
+The owner of the subsea pipeline transport system establishes the procedure for inspections, studies and the pipeline maintenance regulations, which specify their frequency and extent, including the extent of initial, periodical, special inspections and studies and methods of their performance (in-line inspection, measurements of the external defects, etc.).
+It is recommended to harmonize the owner's system of pipeline inspections and studies with the Register system of periodical surveys (refer to Section 1.4 of the Rules and Section 4 of the Guidelines on Technical Supervision during Construction and Operation of Subsea Pipelines).

-The document containing the above provisions shall be submitted to the Register prior to the pipeline commissioning.
+The document containing the above provisions shall be submitted to the Register for review prior to the subsea pipeline commissioning.

-9.1.3 Periodical inspections.
+9.1.3 Periodical examination and inspections.

-9.1.3.1 The pipeline in service shall be periodically inspected.
-It is the responsibility of the owner to carry out the pipeline inspections.
-The owner shall notify the Register about the terms, method and extent of the inspection.
-A surveyor to the Register may witness the inspection.

-Inspections shall be carried out by organization involved in underwater inspections and/or pipeline testing, which is recognized by the Register.

-9.1.3.2 The basic requirements for inspections and evaluation of their results are set forth in 9.1.4 and 9.1.5.

-9.1.3.3 The extent and frequency of periodical inspections depend on the condition of the pipeline system and shall be subject to consideration by the Register in each particular case.
+- 9.1.3.1 The subsea pipeline transport system in operation shall be subject to periodical inspections and studies.
+Their performance is mandatory for the owner who shall notify the Register about the terms, methods and extent of the inspection.
+The inspections and studies shall be carried out by the Register-recognized organization involved in the in-water surveys and/or in-line inspections of subsea pipelines, in accordance with the requirements of Section 1.8 of the Guidelines on Technical Supervision during Construction and Operation of Subsea Pipelines, and shall be supervised by the Surveyor to the Register. - 9.1.3.2 The basic requirements for examinations and inspections and evaluation of their results are set forth in 9.1.4 and 9.1.5. - 9.1.3.3 The terms of periodical inspections and studies, and the composition of parameters to be monitored during their performance shall be specified in accordance with 4.1.2 and 4.1.4 of the Guidelines on Technical Supervision during Construction and Operation of Subsea Pipelines.
+In so doing, the actual technicall condition of the subsea pipeline and potential subsea pipeline damages after extreme natural or technogenic impacts (earthquakes, storms, registered effects of fishing tools, etc.) shall be considered.